 Before you begin

-To reuse an existing Space, we’ll update our files to pass in a Space Id instead of apublishableKey
+To reuse an existing Space, we’ll update our files to pass in a Space Id instead of apublishableKey.
+We’ll then make a server-side request using our secretKey to get the Space and its access token.

 Get your keys

-To complete this tutorial, you'll need to retrieve your Secret key from yourdevelopment
+To complete this tutorial, you'll need to retrieve your Secret key from yourdevelopment environment.

 Note: Unlike the Publishable Key, the Secret Key shouldn’t be passed through